PACDEFF 2023 Program

 1125-1150 Contemporary HF issues in Australian Aviation – CASA (Dr Robert Forster-Lee – TBC)

-1150-1215 Learning From All Operations – Operational Learning for Safety and Performance Improvement – Dr Pete McCarthy (Cathay Pacific)
+1150-1215 Learning From All Operations – Operational Learning for Safety and Performance Improvement – Pete McCarthy (Cathay Pacific)

 1215-1315 Lunch